Keith Allen (actor): Music

 Allen was a member of London punk band the Atoms in the 1970s, and later Fat Les, a band which also featured artist Damien Hirst and Blur bassist Alex James.

-In 1980 he starred as the Devil in a short movie called Meteor Madness which featured London psychobilly band The Meteors.
-The film played in cinemas as the opening to the Two-Tone film Dance Craze which was released in February 1981.
-That was the only time Meteor Madness was shown, and it has never been released on video or DVD.

 He was also closely associated with the band New Order, directing the video for their 1993 song "Ruined in a Day", which depicts Allen and the band members immersed in a bizarre game of charades with a group of Buddhist monks.
 He co-wrote their only UK number one single, "World in Motion", and occasionally performed with them live, including their headline show at the Reading Festival in 1998.
 He also appeared in the band's DVD New Order Story, where he played host to a fictional New Order game show.

 Allen appeared as the businessman in the music video to Blur's 1995 hit "Country House".

-He has been involved in several other football-related records, including "England's Irie" by Black Grape and wrote the lyrics for "Vindaloo" by Fat Les.
+He has been involved in several other football-related records, including "England's Irie" by Black Grape, and wrote the lyrics for the Fat Les England song "Vindaloo".
 He also contributed the song "On Me Head, Son" to the film Mike Bassett: England Manager, credited on the soundtrack album to Sporting Les.